Reviews You Can Rely On

 Credit: Ian Nicholson

-For a sub-11-ounce jacket, the Beta is surprisingly durable.
-It provides good resistance to tearing and scuffing and is notably tougher than most models of similar or less weight.
-The longevity of its DWR also impressed our review team; even after a full winter and spring, it's still going strong.
+The longevity of its FC0 DWR finish also impressed our review team.
+Our lead teaster said, “Even after a full winter and spring, it's still going strong, though I needed to wash it frequently to keep its water resistance at its best.”
 Besides the Beta's tight-knit exterior fabric, it offers several features that increase its overall durability.
-There aren't any seams on the shoulders, which is typically the first place seam tape will pull back due to the pressure of shoulder straps and abrasion.
+For example, there are no seams on the shoulders, which is typically the first place seam tape will pull back due to the pressure of shoulder straps and abrasion.
+By adjusting the design overall, the Beta avoids this problem.

 arc'teryx beta jacket - even with only a minimal storm flap on the inside (and none on the...